 Bloomington, Indiana 47404

-The current exterior photograph of the Bloomington High School North (BHSN) high school.
+Photograph taken in 2022 of the Bloomington High School North (BHSN) high school.
 Existing structural drawings were located within the schools archives to aid in the drawing of the existing building conditions.
 Among many interior spaces, the entire exterior was surveyed (with all of it’s angles and corners), inspected, and detailed for repair.
 Being an alumni of the school years ago, I was familiar with the entire building site and layout prior to visiting the project and was nice to give back to the school that taught me how to draft in the first place.

 Church of Jesus Christ